Leaky gut … you may have heard of it. And it’s linked to many health issues.

 - Is processed, making it unstable.
 This means it oxidizes easily.

 - Rancid or oxidized fish oil leads to more inflammation, to disease and premature aging.

 - Contains toxins like heavy metals, PCBs and even radiation.

 3. Prebiotics and Probiotics

 When you want to balance your dog’s gut … pre and probiotics should be an automatic go-to.

 Probiotics are live microorganisms that colonize in your dog’s gut.
 They’re made up of the good bacteria that help keep your dog healthy.

-Prebiotics are insoluble, indigestible fibers that help probiotics ferment … making them more effective.
+Prebiotics are soluble, indigestible fibers that help probiotics ferment … making them more effective.